 This is a battery holder/switch/BEC combination circuit pre-wired.
 No soldering necessary.
 It's great for many small robotic and other electrical projects that require up to 3 amps of current.
-There are several battery holder options.
-Includes:
+There are two battery holder options.
+This item ncludes:

 - High quality rectangular on/off switch marked "1" for ON and "0" for off.
 The switch fits well in a hole sized 10mm by 14mm (the switch body itself is 9mm by 13mm)